thambithurai11/order-manager/README.md

 - Git Hub
 - Docker

+## :memo: Checkout the code
+- Checkout / Download the code from git repo()
+	- checkout : open git bash and run command `git clone https://github.com/thambithurai11/order-manager.git`

 ## :memo: Running the application locally
-### Option 1:
+### Option 1: Running the application from IDE
   - One way is to execute the main method in the com.vodafoneziggo.ordermanager.OrderManagerApplication class from your IDE.
-### Option 2: Maven way of running
+#### Option 2: Maven way of running
   - After checkout project open command prompt(cmd) or terminal
   - Navigate to the project folder
   - Run command `mvn clean install`
-  - Once the build is successful, then run command `mvn spring-boot: run`
+  - Once the build is successful, then run command `mvn spring-boot: run` to run the application

 Now application is up and running on http://localhost:8080/v1/orders

 ## :memo: Deploying the application In Docker
-- Checkout / Download the code from git repo()
-	- checkout : open git bash and run command `git clone https://github.com/thambithurai11/order-manager.git`
 - Install the docker if not installed on machine
-    - Open terminal and run docker-build-run.sh
+- Navigate to the project folder in docker terminal and run docker-build-run.sh

 ## :grey_question:	How to test endpoints